NoneJou072/robopal/README.md

 </p>

 **robopal** is an open source robot simulation framework based on [MuJoCo](http://mujoco.org/), mainly used for deep reinforcement learning training and
 Control algorithm verification.
-A variety of control schemes and example environments are provided within the framework, which is convenient for users to carry out development.
+A variety of control schemes and example environments are provided within the framework.
-As of now, the development version mainly includes the following functions:
-* Bottom joint position/torque controller
-  Use Ruckig to plan joint positions, velocities, accelerations for smooth motion, and calculate torques based on pd control and dynamics
-* Intermediate Cartesian position controller Position/rotation control in Cartesian space based on pd control and kinematics
-* Upper controller
-  Upper-level control of the robot

-In the process of program writing, we abstracted and encapsulated each environment, standardized code writing and wrote code documents, It is convenient for subsequent development and maintenance.
-Compared with other frameworks, this framework has the following advantages:
+Compared with other frameworks, ours has the following advantages:
-* With higher motion accuracy, it is more in line with the motion in the real environment
+* Higher motion accuracy, it is more in line with the motion in the real environment
 * High portability, more concise code, easy to learn and use
 * Rich task environment, such as compliant control, motion imitation, visual servoing, etc.

----
 ## Installation

 ### Environments